 4th.: Heal the People

-from the separate nation Israel to come to celebrate the Passover Feast in Jerusalem (2nd Chr 30:1-18).
+to his nation, Judah to celebrate the Passover Feast in Jerusalem.

-Normally, the Israelites had to ceremoniously cleanse themselves (v18) before this feast.
+Normally, the people had to ceremoniously cleanse themselves (v18) before this feast.

 But the people had gotten sloppy.
 They hadn't followed God's prescribed rituals.